Gargoyle geckos (Rhacodactylus auriculatus) are wonderful beginner lizards.

 The size should be smaller than the distance between your gecko’s eyes.

 All feeders must be dusted with calcium powder and gut-loaded before a meal.

 Use a calcium powder without vitamin D if you use UVB lights.

 Vitamin D3 is only needed if you do not provide UVB lighting.
 You can offer waxworms, pinky mice, or anoles as a treat if you like.

-You can offer some fruit as well, but this should be rare since your gecko will start refusing its regular diet if you spoil it.
+You can also offer some fruit, but this should be rare since your gecko will start refusing its regular diet if you spoil it.

-Do not offer treats more than once a week and avoid them if your gecko is becoming obese.
+Do not offer treats more than once a week; avoid them if your gecko is becoming obese.

 How often should you feed a Gargoyle gecko?

 Juvenile gargoyle geckos need their crested gecko diet daily, with feeder insects offered every other day.